Benjamin Franklin Beacher Sr. 1 3 4 5 6 7 8 9 10 11 12

 Noted events in his life were:

-1. He appeared on the census in 1850 in Pottsville, Schuylkill, PA.
-15 In 1850 living in the South Ward of Pottsville is Jacob Bieger.
-Obviously the census taker was confused by his German pronounciation of his surname!
-Jacob Bieger, tailer, age 36, is living with wife Angeline, 35; William, 12; Jacob, 11; Hiram, 8; Benjamin, 6; George, 3; and Nathan, 8 months old when the census was recorded on 29 Aug 1850.
+1. Census in 1850 in Pottsville, Schuylkill, PA.
+17 In 1850 living in the South Ward of Pottsville is Jacob Bieger.
+Obviously the census taker was confused by his German pronunciation of his surname!
+Jacob Bieger, tailor, age 36, is living with wife Angeline, 35; William, 12; Jacob, 11; Hiram, 8; Benjamin, 6; George, 3; and Nathan, 8 months old when the census was recorded on 29 Aug 1850.
 Everyone was born in Pennsylvania.

 The 7th cavalry, the 80th regiment of the line, was composed of men from the counties of Schuylkill, Lycoming, Tioga, Bradford, Northumberland, Montour, Clinton, Center, Chester, Luzerne, Dauphin, Cumberland, Berks and Allegheny.
 It rendezvoused by companies at Camp Cameron, Harrisburg, and was mustered into the U. S. service in Sept., Oct., and Nov., 1861, for three years.